massage

 Active release therapy is more commonly known as active release technique or ART.
 ART is a form of soft tissue therapy that is used to address muscle pain by using a combination of movement and tension to loosen muscle adhesions and break up scar tissue.

 ART is distinguished from most forms of massage because it's movement based.
 You can't lay still on a table and relax during this therapy.
-The plus side is that it's very effective and if you have soft tissue injuries, ART will help you feel better.
+The plus side is that it's very effective and if you have soft tissue injuries, ART will help you feel better even after one visit.
 It is commonly used by athletes to address the strain associated with training.

 Practitioners study over 500 different protocols to address dysfunction in every muscle in the human body.
 They can treat a variety of conditions with this therapy including, but not limited to: